On this page, I describe how manual focusing works with the Panasonic TZ202 camera and how it is supported.

-*) I do not now whether Panasonic uses this term.
+*) I do not know whether Panasonic uses this term.

-Note that AF+MF works only in one direction, not in two as on Sony cameras: You focus automatically and then override the focus manually by turning the control ring at the lens.
+Note that AF+MF works only in one direction, not in two as on Sony cameras (though I never used the other direction there...): You focus automatically and then override the focus manually by turning the control ring at the lens.
 Also note that when using AF+MF, manual focus support is available (for details see below), provided that you activated it in the menu.
 Here is the detailed procedure for using AF+MF:

 Locking the focus at a certain distance for one or more shots is useful in a number of occasions, such as sports photos where AF is too slow, series of photos, etc. (one might debate whether this is a manual focus method, but it fits in here...).
 The Panasonic TZ202 provides the following options for locking focus:

 Since locking exposure and/or focus is interwined, I dedicated an extra page to the topic of "locking": Locking Focus and Exposure.
 Please read this page for details!

 The Panasonic TZ202 offers two tools that are meant to make manual focusing easier:

 In the following, I explain these tools in more detail.

 (Focus) Peaking is an approach to highlight contours that are in focus.
 In the Custom menu, section Monitor/Display, screen 4) you can set Peaking to "On and "Off".
 On the Panasonic TZ202, contours are highlighted